BigBotherLinux/BigBother/README.md

 # BigBother
 ## An annoying, yet functional linux distribution

-**Still work in progress**
+**Just a hobby project**

 The goal of this distribution is to push the limits of an annoying user experience, while still remaining fully functional.

-It is based on NixOS using flakes and comes with features you would normally not find in other distributions, such as having **Microsoft Edge** as default browser and **Telemetry enabled** by default wherever possible.
+It is based on NixOS using flakes and comes with features you would normally not find in other distributions, such as having **Microsoft Edge** as default browser and a genuinely inconvenient features.

 Anything annoying is likely intended (except how slow edge is at first time startup lol).